orthlus/docker-management-script/readme.md

 - `doc postgres pull`
 - `doc postgres up`

-This script can be secure management docker, for example here impossible accidentally down all docker services, for this must be passed 'all' apparently
+This script can be secure management docker, for example here impossible accidentally down all docker services, for this must be passed 'all' explicitly

 Also, `ls` command printed all services and container names from docker compose file